EthanOrlander/genFigSpec/README.md

     - Decide how to handle command arguments
       - It appears that in a Cobra CLI you only specify whether or not a command takes arguments, and the number or number range of arguments.
 The arguments are not defined with any other information (such as names)
     - Decide whether or not to include hidden commands in generated spec.
 Perhaps we add a Cobra Flag for this to the command, which defaults to false
     - It looks like when the package is imported to a Cobra CLI, it is updating some dependencies.
+        - Appears this can be solved by using this package as a plugin
-I'll adjust it so that it's dependency versions align with those of Cobra so that nothing is changed
+        - Alternatively, I can adjust this package so it's dependency versions align with those of Cobra
 2. Create GitHub Action
     - Action could work as follows:
       1. Clone repo